your-tools/tsrc/docs/faq.md

 In any case, now that the whole team is using `tsrc` all the time, it's likely we'll keep using `tsrc` in the future.

+## Why not git submodule?

+It's all about workflow.

+With `git-submodule`, you have a 'parent' repository and you freeze the state of the 'children' repositories to a specific commit.

+It's useful when you want to re-build a library you've forked when you build your main project, or when you have a library or build tools you want to factorize across repositories: this means that each 'parent' repository can have its children on any commit they want.

+With `tsrc`, all repositories are equal, and what you do instead is to make sure all the branches (or tags) are consistent across repositories.

+For instance, if you have `foo` and `bar`, you are going to make sure the 'master' branch of `foo` is always compatible to the 'master' branch of `bar`.

+Or if you want to go back to the state of the '0.42' release, you will run:
+`tsrc foreach -- git reset --hard v0.42`.

+Note that since `tsrc 0.2` you can also freeze the commits of some of the repositories.

+Last but not least, with `tsrc` you do everything with `tsrc init` and `tsrc sync`, which is a simpler command line API than `git submodule`.

 ## Why not using libgit2 or similar?

 `pygit2` now has pre-built wheels for Windows, but not for macOS and Linux.